-With the popularity of wetrooms continuing to grow, more and more of us are installing them into our homes.
-But how long can you realistically expect a wetroom to last?
+As the popularity of wetrooms continues to grow, more and more of us are installing them into our homes.
+But how long can you expect a wetroom to last?
 We take a look at the life expectancy of a wetroom and how to ensure your wetroom never leaks.

 Choosing the right materials

-You can expect a properly fitted, high quality wetroom to last for the lifetime of your chosen tiles, but never underestimate the importance of waterproofing.
-In order that your wetroom remains watertight, you’ll need to make sure that you or your wetroom installer are using high quality materials throughout the installation process.
+You can expect a correctly fitted, high quality wetroom to last for the lifetime of your chosen tiles.
+But never underestimate the importance of waterproofing.
+To make sure your wetroom lasts, it needs to be watertight.
+Make sure that you or your wetroom installer use high quality materials throughout the installation and never scrimp on waterproofing.

-Our RIW Tilesafe Membrane is a self-adhesive membrane consisting of a 2mm thick rubber modified bitumen waterproof layer, incorporating a woven fabric on one face.
-This not only guarantees that your wetroom area is waterproof, but once laid, you can tile over it immediately.
+Our Tilesure Membrane is a self-adhesive membrane.
+It consists of a 1.4mm butyl-based waterproof layer, incorporating a woven fabric on one face.
+This guarantees that your wetroom area is waterproof.
+Plus, once laid, you can tile over it immediately.

-To waterproof the walls of a wetroom, we recommend applying RIW FWM (Flexible Wall Membrane) to the full height of the shower walls, overlapping onto the RIW Tilesafe and providing a waterproof base for wall tiles of any weight to be fixed on to.
+To waterproof the walls of a wetroom, we recommend applying FWM (Flexible Wall Membrane) to the full height of the shower walls.
+Make sure you overlap onto the Tilesure to provide a waterproof base for wall tiles of any weight to be fixed on to.

-Tiling styles and personal tastes may well change over the years, and it is vital that should you ever look to replace or update your tiles, that you completely replace your wetroom tanking systems at the same time.
-If you’re fed up with mosaics and fancy a change, by all means replace them, but always replace the waterproofing membranes to ensure the wetroom remains watertight.
+Tiling styles and personal tastes may well change over the years.
+If you’re fed up with mosaics and fancy a change, by all means replace them.
+But always replace the waterproofing membranes to ensure the wetroom remains watertight.

-Whilst the size and depth of tiles chosen for your wetroom will have an impact on the gradient and grill installed onto the wet-floor, the method of applying the tiles is always the same.
-A rapid-set Flexible Adhesive S1 or C2 must be used, with the tiles being laid on a 100% bed of the adhesive.
-The dot and dab method should not be used as it doesn’t allow for a full adhesive coverage of the tiles, and gaps and voids will be present.
-These gaps will allow water to track below the tiles, causing irreparable damage and potential leaks.
+Use a rapid-set Flexible Adhesive S1 or C2 with the tiles and always use a 100% bed of adhesive.
+Do not use the dot and dab method.
+It doesn’t allow for a full adhesive coverage of the tiles, and gaps and voids will be present.
+These gaps will allow water to track below the tiles and can cause potential leaks and irreparable damage.

-Most homes have a variety of pipes that make up their plumbing – brass, copper, galvanized steel, cast iron and PVC and these can all play a part in your network of plumbing.
+Most homes have a variety of pipes that make up their plumbing.
+Brass, copper, galvanised steel, cast iron and PVC and these can all play a part in your network of plumbing.
 In wetrooms, you are most likely to encounter brass or copper pipes.
 This type of wetroom pipe is likely to last between 50 and 70 years over their natural lifespan.

 This standard provides guidance on design, installation, testing, verification and certification of electrical installations.
-As a result of these strict regulations, wetroom lighting and electronics should last at least 50 years.
-It is important to consult a qualified electrician when undertaking any electrical installations within a wetroom.
+These strict regulations mean that wetroom lighting and electronics should last 50 years.
+It is important to consult a qualified electrician when undertaking any electrical installations in a wetroom.

 The CCL Wetrooms Guarantee

 Explore our comprehensive range of products.
-Our specialist range is designed to offer a variety of solutions for Architects and Designers, whilst overcoming the challenges presented by today’s modern floor structures.
+We have designed our specialist range to offer a variety of solutions for architects and designers.
+We strive to overcome the challenges presented by today’s modern floor structures.